A topic from the subject of Analytical Chemistry in Chemistry.

 • Kinetic analysis

-The choice of which data analysis technique to use will depend on the specific objectives of the experiment.
+The choice of data analysis technique depends on the experiment's specific objectives.

 Applications

 Thermal methods are a group of analytical techniques that involve measuring a physical property of a sample as a function of temperature.
-These techniques can be used to identify and characterize materials, as well as to study their thermal properties.
+These techniques can be used to identify and characterize materials, as well as to study their thermal properties such as melting points, glass transitions, decomposition temperatures, and oxidation stability.

 Key Points